 Page 1 of 14

-Working Kelpie sheepdogs are now in common use throughout the UK and there’s a healthy debate over which makes the best sheepdog.
-To shed some light on the matter for ourselves, we decided to train a Kelpie along with a Border Collie.
+Working Kelpie sheepdogs are now in common use throughout the UK.
+There’s much healthy debate over which makes the best sheepdog.
+To find out for ourselves, we train a young Kelpie along with a Border Collie.

-Before we could start our informal (and somewhat haphazard) Kelpie-Collie sheepdog training comparison, we wanted to find a Kelpie puppy with a similar high work drive to our home bred pup Mossie.
+Before we could start our informal (and somewhat haphazard) Kelpie, Collie sheepdog training comparison, we looked for a Kelpie puppy with a similar high work drive to our home bred Border Collie pup, Mossie.

 Kelpie Red’s character

-Red has an extremely high drive.
+Red had high drive.
 He travelled home perfectly during the 100 minute journey, sleeping most of the time.
-Obviously, when he arrived, he was a little cautious but still playful and with good appetite.
+When he arrived, he was cautious but still playful and with a healthy appetite.

-When introduced to the other (17) dogs, he was keen to play but a little worried when another dog rushed towards him.
-He quickly learned to climb onto the picnic table and use it as a safe refuge.
+When introduced to the other (17) dogs, Red was keen to play but a little worried when another dog rushed towards him.
+He learned to climb onto the picnic table and use it as a safe refuge.